-We expect to complete the dosing of the Phase 1 portion of the trial in the second half of 2018 and establish a recommended dose for the Phase 2 portion of the trial.
+We anticipate completing the Phase 1 dose escalation phase of the trial in the second half of 2018 and establish a recommended dose for the Phase 2 portion of the trial.
 Once a recommended dose has been established, we expect to commence the Phase 2 portion.